tomtvr/webex-teams-python-bot-project/README.md

 git clone git@github.com:tomtvr/webex-teams-python-bot-project.git --recursive
 ```

-To go to the directory you have just cloned simply run `cd webex-teams-python-bot`.
+To go to the directory you have just cloned simply run `cd webex-teams-python-bot-project`.
 Try running `ls` and check that you can see all the files you will need to get your Bot up and running.

 After installing Python, open terminal and run the following command to install dependencies.